 We adopted different strategies and various promotion programs for each VIP level.
 For example, when we discovered that some of our users were not aware of our subscription services, we provided users with greater exposure to our subscription services in different parts of our platform and promoted products with significant potential interests to specific users.
 We use our powerful digital data analysis capabilities to explore different areas of users' needs previously unmet by existing functions and research and develop relevant functions based on such analysis.
 We offer users promotional measures, such as providing some free trials of premium acceleration services, to show the differences in the data transmission speeds to demonstrate how our premium services tremendously enhance data delivery speed and overall subscriber experience.
 In order to promote customer loyalty, we may elevate the VIP levels of our subscribers if they actively engage in our services.
-Once upgraded to certain higher VIP levels, our subscribers may be offered additional independent accounts, internally termed as sub-accounts, and allow users to access our premium acceleration services, at no additional charges.
+Once upgraded to certain higher VIP levels, our subscribers may be offered additional independent accounts, internally termed as sub-accounts, which allow users to access our premium acceleration services, at no additional charges.
 Starting from September 2016, we have ceased to provide new sub-accounts to users with upgraded VIP levels.
 Users with existing independent accounts are still able to use such accounts.

-We had a subscriber base of 3.8 million, 4.4 million and 5.0 million as of December 31, 2020, 2021 and 2022, respectively.
+We had a subscriber base of approximately 4.4 million, 5.0 million and 6.0 million as of December 31, 2021, 2022 and 2023, respectively.
 In this annual report, the number of subscribers as of a given day excludes any sub-accounts.